 - Satin glass

-The Value of Antique Kerosene Banquet Lamps
+Antique Kerosene Banquet Lamp Values

 - Condition - Are there cracks, chips, or scratches?
 Is the pattern bright and intact?
-Does the lamp have all its parts and are they in working condition?
+Does the lamp have all of its parts and are they in working condition?
 Has it been electrified?

 - Desirability - While all banquet lamps are desirable, some are more so than others.
 A unique, hand painted design or especially elaborate fount or base will add value.